United States–Korea Free Trade Agreement: Renegotiation, 2016–2018

 During the United States presidential campaign of 2016, Republican candidate Donald Trump described the United States–Korea Free Trade Agreement as a "job-killing trade deal".

 On April 27, 2017, President Trump announced his intention to renegotiate or terminate the treaty, describing it as a "one-way street" and "a Hillary Clinton disaster, a deal that should've never been made", characterizing the resulting situation as "We're getting destroyed in Korea" and that "It's a horrible deal, and we are going to renegotiate that deal or terminate it."
 According to Trump, "We've told them that we'll either terminate or negotiate; we may terminate", while South Korea's Ministry of Trade said it had yet to receive a request to open renegotiations.

 On September 2, 2017, President Trump said he was weighing whether to soon start the process of withdrawing from the agreement.
 Trump said he was consulting with his top advisors, some of whom supported withdrawal and some of whom – including Gary Cohn, President Trump's chief economic advisor – did not.
 The United States Chamber of Commerce expressed opposition to withdrawing from the agreement.
 By October 4, 2017, the Trump administration had backed away from considering a full withdrawal from KORUS FTA and instead agreed with South Korea to renegotiate the deal.

-On March 16, 2018, The third round of Korea-U.S. FTA talks has begun.
+On March 16, 2018, the third round of Korea-U.S. FTA talks began.
 The talks concluded later on March 27, when an agreement in principle was reached between the Trump administration and the South Korean government.
 The terms included an increase of annual U.S. auto exports from 25,000 vehicles to 50,000 that are only required to meet U.S. safety regulations instead of South Korean regulations.
 A cap will also be placed on steel exports from South Korea to the United States, though South Korea will remain exempt from the 25% steel tariff the Trump administration placed on most other nations.
 On the 24th of September, 2018 U.S. President Donald Trump and South Korea's President Moon Jae-in signed the new agreement at the Lotte Palace hotel in New York City.

-Critics did not see any benefit for the United States in these provisions, given the number of exports to South Korea was unlike to reach the lower quota, and Korean car makers were not importing trucks into the United States.
+Critics did not see any benefit for the United States in these provisions, given the number of exports to South Korea was unlikely to reach the lower quota, and Korean car makers were not importing trucks into the United States.

-Overfishing complaint
+2019

 In September 2019, the United States filed an environmental complaint under the agreement, alleging some fishing by South Korean vessels violated fishery management rules.